 Pituitary adenoma - Cushing's disease

-A pituitary adenoma is a small, non-cancerous (benign) tumour in the pituitary.
+A pituitary adenoma is a small, non-cancerous (benign) tumour in the pituitary gland.
 It is usually less than 1 cm in size and is made of abnormal cells which make lots of ACTH.
-The ACTH stimulates the adrenals which then make too much cortisol.
+The ACTH stimulates the adrenal glands which then make too much cortisol.
 The abnormal cells in the adenoma are not 'turned down' by feedback from the high levels of cortisol.